Intervention/docs/image/v4/basics/meta-information.md

 > public Image::setResolution(float $x, float $y): ImageInterface

 Set the image resolution in DPI for each axis.
-Please note that the resolution is encoded only for image formats that support this feature.
+Note that the resolution is only encoded for image formats that support this feature.

 #### Parameters